-- Some theorems assert the existence of a unique element with a particular property, $\exists ! x P(x)$ .
-Two parts of a uniqueness proof: - Existence: Show that an element x with the property exists. - Uniqueness: Show that if $y \neq x$ , then y does not have the property. - Example: Show that if a and b are real numbers and a $\neq$ 0, then there is a unique real number r such that ar + b = 0.
+- Some theorems asset the existence of a unique element with a particular property, $\exists !x \ P(x)$.
+The two parts of a uniqueness proof are - Existence: We show that an element x with the property exists. - Uniqueness: We show that if $y \neq x$, then y does not have the property.

+Example: Show that if a and b are real numbers and $a \neq 0$, then there is a unique real number r such that ar + b = 0.